mbjones73/Eng-3-CAD/README.md

 ### Reflection
 fillets make the sides round
-Revole was a bi ghelp to make a circle
+Revole was a big help to make a circle

 ---